 The most popular way to incorporate social media into your emails is by adding social media buttons.
 You can include them in different template sections, though the most commonly used place is probably the footer.
-Remember, you can customise the icons to match your overall branding, you can select the channels that are relevant for your business.
+Remember, you can customize the icons to match your overall branding; you can select the channels that are relevant to your business.

 Re-use Your Social Media Content

 If you’re sending a newsletter out to your subscribers, why not try to reuse the content that you post on your social media channels?
 Obviously, the content needs to fit the email and be relevant.
 But, if it does, it could create a perfect opportunity to link to your social media accounts or posts and potentially grow your social media followers, as well as build stronger relationships with your subscribers.

 Dedicated Marketing Emails for Your Social Media Activity

 Email marketing doesn’t start and end with a newsletter – email marketing encompasses many different types of emails.
 You can go a step further and if it fits your business, you could try to run a series of emails with sections dedicated to different social media channels.

 In one email, you can discuss Instagram and highlight your content there.
 The next time you can write about Facebook and what benefits your subscribers would get if they connected with you there.
 Tailor the content to represent your business and your goals – whether it’s establishing a presence in a new channel or if it’s growing brand recognition in an already well-used channel.

 Try Launching a Social Media Roundup Email

 If your business relies heavily on social media, and you post new content often and have a strong following and engagement, you should try testing out a social media digest email.
 Share your most successful posts or tweets.
 It can also be engaging for the part of your subscribers who aren’t your social followers, too – they can see the content without being on these social media platforms.
 Maybe, you can even encourage them to sign up!